 Givaudan social ads are deployed and managed via the SmartDreamers platform.

 Extending from that is turning to specific job boards to find niche talent.
 If you’re looking for certain hard-to-fill roles such as FrontEnd Developer or Full Stack Developer you can turn to Stack Overflow Jobs, for example.
 Or, post to Mediabistro if you want to share a job in the media industry or Engineering.com for Tech and Engineering gigs.
 If you know where job seekers who are looking for work congregate, then you’ll find the perfect environment for recruitment.

 What type of message will engage my audience most?

 A lot of companies struggle to get the most suitable candidates to see, engage with or apply to their roles.
 This is because there are specific messages that are going to attract different types of candidates.
 Your company has to make sure that the messages that are being used are targeted to the right people for the job.
 By that same token, care must be taken to offer potential recruits these job opportunities in a medium that will resonate with them.

-For example, the typical job advertisement is text-based, outlining requirements, skills needed, compensation, some measure of employee benefits.
+For example, the typical job advertisement is text-based, outlining requirements, skills needed, compensation, and some measure of employee benefits.
 But does that truly encapsulate your brand identity and what it really means to work for you?
-Or are there other ways, in tandem with job postings, to share opportunities and demonstrate how your workplace will be better with them on your team.
+Or are there other ways, in tandem with job postings, to share opportunities and demonstrate how your workplace will be better with them on your team?

 1. Tell a Story